Morphinity/morphinity.github.io/_posts/2016-01-02-dorian-gray.md

 ---
 layout : post
-blogTitle : "The Picture of Dorian Gray" category : art date : 2016-01-02
+blogTitle : "Review - The Picture of Dorian Gray" category : art, review date : 2016-01-02
-pageTitle: "The Picture of Dorian Gray"
+pageTitle: "Review - The Picture of Dorian Gray"
 ---
 *This post is concerned with the novel **The Picture of Dorian Gray**.
 I\'ve made an attempt to present the controversial hedonistic philosophy of Lord Henry Wotton by compiling all his epigrams and dialogues\.*